facebookarchive/oss-performance/README.md

 representative of wikipedia.
 A few other pages (HHVM, talk, edit) are also loaded to provide a slightly more rounded workload.

+- MySQL-based view counters have been disabled: they are incredibly inefficient, unlikely to be used in any high-concurrency deployment (for example, Wikipedia disables them), and will be removed in a future release of Mediawiki.
+- Localisation caching has been switched from MySQL to file-based.
+MySQL-based L10N caching 'just works', but it is also inefficient (1 query per localizable string per page view), and unlikely to be used in high-concurrency deployments.
+  This setting is also used by Wikipedia.
+- If `--apply-patches` is specified, the existing file cache is replaced with a more efficient version that simply uses static PHP arrays.
+This has been submitted to the upstream project at https://phabricator.wikimedia.org/T99740

+Each of these modifications improves performance under all tested runtimes: PHP5, PHP7, and HHVM.
+The concurrency issues with the MySQL-based view counters and L10N caching are contention within MySQL server.

 Profiling
 =========